rjweis/Pulling-Airline-Data-with-SQL/README.md

 ```
 ![q6 image](https://github.com/rjweis/sql-queries/blob/master/q6.PNG)

-7. Compute the total departure delay of each airline across all flights.
+**7. Compute the total departure delay of each airline across all flights.
 Some departure delays may be negative (indicating an early departure); they should reduce the total, so you don't need to handle them specially.
 Name the output columns AIRLINE and DELAY.
-Order the report by ascending airline.
+Order the report by ascending airline.**
 ```SQL
 select airline as AIRLINE, sum(departure_delay) as DELAY from delays.flights